50 Awful Health Habits Everyone Still Does—But Shouldn’t!

 Our kidneys are absolutely crucial to our health, and they never ask for credit.
 After age 40, it's wise to give them a bit more attention.
 Chronic kidney disease (CKD)—in which the kidneys filter fewer and fewer wastes from the blood, toxifying the body—tends to develop silently, not showing symptoms until your kidneys are badly damaged.

-Recommendation: Standard urine and blood tests at your annual physical can detect CKD, allowing and your doctor can take action to slow its progression.
+The Rx: Standard urine and blood tests at your annual physical can detect CKD, allowing and your doctor can take action to slow its progression.

 You Ignored That Fluttering In Your Chest

 Have you recently felt your heart skip a beat (and romance or your credit-card bill had nothing to do with it)?
 One in four Americans over the age of 40 develops an irregular heartbeat, otherwise known as atrial fibrillation (AF or A-Fib).
 A-Fib inhibits the heart's pumping efficiency by anywhere from 10 to 30 percent and can lead to heart failure, angina and stroke, according to Harvard Medical School.

 The Rx: If you're experiencing an irregular heartbeat—which can be indicated by a fluttering in your chest—talk to your doctor, who can run tests or refer you to a cardiologist.

 "While most people realize that water is essential to their health, very few actually drink enough," says Eddie Johnson, founder of Anabolic Bodies.
 "Besides for ensuring that you have the correct electrolyte balances, and being beneficial to your excretory system's health, water, (or lack of it), can also affect your eating habits.
 In fact, it is well documented that thirst is often mistaken for hunger, this means that if you're thirsty, you may be exchanging zero calorie water for unnecessary meals.
 Over time this will add up to extra pounds that will take their toll on your health, as well as your appearance."